Faking It season 2: Part 1

 In the aftermath of the first-season finale, the gang has to deal with the consequences of their choices.
 Karma (Katie Stevens) finds out Amy (Rita Volk) and Liam (Gregg Sulkin) slept together and starts having trust issues with both of them.
 Lauren (Bailey De Young) has her secret about being intersex exposed.
 Shane (Michael Willett) finds himself a new boyfriend—Duke (Skyler Maxon)—and Amy tries to figure out her sexuality while she tries to push her feelings for Karma away.

 Part 2

 After being locked up for drug dealing, Karma's family is having financial problems and have to rent their house to Felix (Parker Mack), the new guy in school.
 Liam promised his dad to give up art and started an internship at his family's company, along with Zita (Chloe Bridges), whom he befriends.
-After Shane outing him as gay, Duke and him fight and they break up.
+After Shane outs him as gay, Duke and Shane fight and they break up.
 Amy tries to spend more time with her dad while she's still unsure about her feelings for Karma.